Spontaneous spin-selective structural phase transition in chiral crystals

-We evaluate this ratio for $g_T = 0.1$–$0.5\ \mathrm{eV}$ and relative phonon splitting $\delta\omega/\omega_{Q,\mathrm{T}} = 1\%$ and $10\%$.
-The results, summarized in Extended Data Tables \ref{Table1} and \ref{Table2}, show that even small frequency splitting leads to a sufficiently large difference in transition temperatures especially in the weak-coupling regime.
-This indicates that CISSPT naturally favours specific phonon chirality.
+To assess the experimental feasibility of the transverse instability, we estimate the relevant energy scales using representative rather than compound-specific parameters~\cite{SM4}.
+Figure~\ref{fig4} plots the transition temperature $T^{(\mathrm{TA})}$ as a function of $g_{\mathrm{T}}$ for $\varepsilon_{\mathrm{F}} = 1,\ 0.1,\ 0.01\ \mathrm{eV}$.
+This figure, together with Table~\ref{Table1} clarifies the range of EPC strengths necessary for CISSPT under experimentally relevant thermal conditions.
+The calculation indicates that CISSPT can be realized within a coupling constant regime on the order of $0.1$ eV, comparable to that of realistic materials.
+At this scale, the difference in transition temperatures between LH and RH phonons also becomes sufficiently large so that CISSPT naturally selects a specific phonon chirality (Table~\ref{Table2}).

-These considerations indicate that the Peierls instability driven by chiral phonons is plausible.
-Moreover, the observation of a transverse Peierls transition in an achiral crystal EuAl$_4$ suggests that candidate materials for CISSPT may be found in the future.
-Potential material classes span from chiral organic systems with screw symmetry, resembling $\kappa$-NCS compounds in structure and conduction~\cite{Nakajima2023Nature,Nakajima2024RSC,Hara2025CommPhys,Sato2025PRR,Qin2017NatComm}, to metallic compounds hosting structural chirality, analogous to EuAl$_4$~\cite{Yang2025NatComm,Takagi2022NatComm,Miao2024PRX,Wang2024CommPhys,Sitaram2024PRR}.
-Elemental tellurium and selenium also provide relevant platforms hosting experimentally observed chiral phonons~\cite{Zhang2023ACS,Chen2022NanoLett,Zhang2025NatPhys,Peng2021jpcm}; although their natural forms are non-metallic, carrier doping or alloying that generates Fermi surfaces aligned with the chiral axis could render them viable candidates~\cite{Hirayama2015PRL}.
+These estimates demonstrate the feasibility of the Peierls instability driven by chiral phonons.
+The transverse Peierls transition reported in achiral EuAl$_4$~\cite{Yang2025NatComm} implies that analogous chiral systems may host CISSPT.
+Potential material classes span from chiral organic systems with screw symmetry, resembling $\kappa$-NCS compounds in structure and conduction~\cite{Nakajima2024RSC}, to structurally chiral elemental systems such as Te and Se, where chiral phonons have already been observed~\cite{Zhang2025NatPhys}.
+Although Te and Se are not metallic in their pristine forms, carrier doping or alloying may render them viable candidates~\cite{Hirayama2015PRL}.

-\textbf{6.
-Sliding motion and the angular momentum}\\ Since the itinerant electron system constitutes the helical SDW order, the phase of the order parameter is driven by the electric field through the time evolution of the electronic momenta.
-Under a uniform electric field $E_z$, the electronic states obey $\dot{k}=-eE_z/\hbar$, so that the mean-field coupling between $(k+Q/2,\uparrow)$ and $(k-Q/2,\downarrow)$ acquires a time-dependent phase.
-A unitary transformation eliminating this momentum shift shows that the Peierls gap takes the form $|\Delta|e^{i\phi(t)}$ with $\dot{\phi}=2eE_z/(\hbar Q)\propto E_z$ in the absence of pinning effects~\cite{Gruner1988RevModPhys,Gruner1994,Gruner1994RevModPhys,Monceau2012AdvPhys}.
-Furthermore, the spin transfer torque induced by the current can also serve as a mechanism driving the phase.
-In any case, the time evolution of the phase $\dot{\phi}$ is, at the lowest order, proportional to the electric field~\cite{Wessely2006PRL,Katsura2005PRL,Katsura2007PRL}.

-The mechanical AM generated by the sliding motion of the density wave is evaluated as follows~\cite{Hamada2018PRL,Zhang2025NatPhys}: